Skip to main content ↓

 • Prioritizing diversity, equity, and inclusion (DEI) in banking processes

-The goal of ESG regulations in the banking industry is to pivot the way toward a more sustainable future.
+The goal of ESG regulations in the banking industry is to pivot toward a more sustainable future.

 BaaS is becoming more popular for financial companies.
-With BaaS, non-bank businesses can offer banking services by licensing with banks.
-That way, the non-banks can benefit their customers with more options, and the banks make a profit from the customer account.
+With BaaS, non-banking businesses can offer banking services by licensing with banks.
+That way, those businesses can benefit their customers with more options, and the banks make a profit from the customer account.

-For example, Chime offers digital banking services with benefits for customers like no-fee over-drafting and early access to payments:
+For example, Chime offers digital banking services with benefits like no-fee over-drafting and early access to payments.

 chime digital bank